 Our first season featured a group of 17 dedicated team members.
-We were very happy with how we did, but knew we needed to do more.
-We have set our team up as a corporation and have our Board of Directors make all team decisions.
+We competed well, however, we knew we needed to do more.
+We have set our team up as a corporation including a Board of Directors who make all team decisions.
 Our mentors guide us in everything we do, but allow us to have the power to learn real world skills.

-We attribute our increase in membership to the fact that we have departments to appeal to all students. each of our departments has a director and assistant.
-Our Board of Directors includes our Co-Presidents, Team Guide, Director of Public Relations, Director of Design, Director of Programming and Controls, Director of Competition and Director of Build.
+We attribute our increase in membership to the fact that we have departments to appeal to all students.
+Each of our departments has a director and assistant.
+Our Board of Directors includes our Co-Presidents, Team Guide, Director of Media & Public Relations, Director of Design, Director of Programming & Controls, Director of Competition and Director of Build.

 Our team has come a long way from the first year we entered the FIRST Robotics family.
 We no longer measure our goals in how we do in competitions.
-Our business plan now includes a ten year implementation schedule that includes some fantastic events to help our communities.
-Some of these events will include a summer STEM camp for elementary students, after school classes for our community and FLL teams at our local elementary schools.
+Our business plan now includes a twenty year implementation schedule that includes some fantastic events to help our communities.
+Events we have already accomplished include: a summer STEM camp for elementary students, after school classes for our community and FLL teams at our local elementary schools.